 How Much Base Training

 Well this will depend on how many seasons racing you already have in your legs but it’s generally a good idea to do at least two months of steady miles with resistance training in the gym before progressing to the specialisation phase.
 It’s really important to not get sucked into the “bodybuilding mentality” when you visit the gym.
 Body building exercises are for body builders to build bulk.
-Functional strength exercises are for sports people wanting to build functional speed and strength.
+Functional strength exercises that are available here are for sports people wanting to build functional speed and strength.
 What does this mean?

 Simply, stay away from any gym machine.
 Focus purely on free weights using them in a dynamic whole body exercise that challenges your whole body neurologically.
 The reason for this is simple: cycling involves large groups of muscles working together to produce stability and lots of power.
 Muscle isolating exercise (leg press, leg extension etc) build bulk and disconnect groups of muscles from each other robbing you of power.
-Matt Brindle’s Functional Strength DVD is an excellent source of functional exercise that you can introduce into your base building programme with fantastic results.
+Matt Brindle’s Functional Strength Training Program which is available here is an excellent source of functional exercise that you can introduce into your base building programme with fantastic results.
 Also, when riding base training you can throw in a very limited amount of high intensity efforts (above 90% of HMR) to keep you fresh.
 These efforts should be very brief (1-2 mins), done at a higher cadence 100-140rpm and very limited (only a few a week).

 The reason for limiting these high intensity efforts is that they undo some of the effects of base training by destroying the high number of intricate and complex vascular capillaries that you are working so hard to build up in your base training.
 You can download your FREE Base building report by clicking here.
 Another technique you can focus on is spin-ups where you rev out your cadence to your maximum for a minute at a time.
 Some sprinters can top out at around 200 rpm but for a roadie if you can spin up to 160 rpm for one minute you are doing very well.
 Again, limit the time and frequency.